-Get to grips with the new rules and find out how we can

 Get to grips with the new rules and find out how we can help you with your fuel storage and transportation requirements.

-On 9th May 2019, a new UK regulation will comes into force, ending a 15-year exemption for fuel bowsers that don’t meet ADR road carriage requirements.
-Here we explain why the new rules are coming into place, what they mean and how businesses can stay compliant.
+On 9th May 2019, a new UK regulation came into force, ending a 15-year exemption for fuel bowsers that don’t meet ADR road carriage requirements.
+Here we explain why the new rules are in place, what they mean and how businesses can stay compliant.

 In 2004, diesel and gas oil were reclassified as combustible and flammable liquids.
 This led to new road carriage requirements as regulated by the ADR to ensure that these fuels would be transported safely on public roads.

 To give industries time to adapt to the new regulation, the Department of Transport introduced a 15-year exemption period that authorised the use of certain bowsers as IBC.
-Now the 15 years are about to end.
+This time has now lapsed.

 What are the regulation requirements?